How to Get Rid of Thrips on Roses, Citrus & More

 - Pale stippling or a silvery sheen on leaves closest to blooms

-Thrips on citrus
+Thrips on Citrus

 Citrus thrips are most damaging right after bloom when the fruit is small and tender.